ucsd-cse125-sp20/cse125-sp20-group2/src/network/README.md

 2. Read length number of bytes to get the char representation of the message.
 3. Convert char array to the correct message.

+## Usage

+### NetworkClient

+NetworkClient has two main methods, send and read.
+Send is used to send data over to the server, and read is used to read data coming in from the server into storage (you can access this storage via the member variable "messages")

+### ServerNetwork

+This is the underlying server that will handle incoming connections and data.

+### Data

+The client will send events to the server and the server will send states back.
+The client and server will receive and accept qualified messages -- ServerMessage and ClientMessage.
+The Server/Client message will be an umbrella for all valid messages that each can receive.

+#### ServerMessage

+The message that the server passes to the client.

+TODO: This is still being designed

+#### ClientMessage

+The message that the client passes to the server.

+TODO: This is still being designed